PurdueDualityLab/TensorFlowModels/yolo/README.md

 For all Standard implementations, we provided scripts to load the weights into the Tensorflow implementation directly from the original Darknet Implementation, provided that you have a yolo**.cfg file, and the corresponding yolo**.weights file.

-## Data Pipeline/Dataset Benchmarking
-The Data Pipeline is found within the dataloaders folder.
-The way to use our data pipeline is by typing "from yolo.dataloaders import preprocessing_functions.py as pf" at the top of your python file.
-Then loading in the tfds dataset by means of tfds.ImageFolder or tfds.load.
-Then use the following function as seen below:

-    dataset = pf.preprocessing(dataset, data_augmentation_split, preprocessing_type, size, batch_size, num_of_classes, shuffle_flag)

-    ARGS:
-        dataset (tfds.data.Dataset): The Dataset you would like to preprocess. data_augmentation_split (int): The percentage of the dataset that is data augmented.
-        preprocessing_type (str): The type of preprocessing should be conducted and is dependent on the type of training. size (int): The size of the dataset being passed into preprocessing. batch_size (int): The size of the each batch. num_of_classes (int): The number of classes found within the dataset. shuffle_flag (bool): This is a Flag that determines whether to or not to shuffle within the function.

 ## Results

 [![TensorFlow Hub](https://img.shields.io/badge/TF%20Hub-Models-FF6F00?logo=tensorflow)](https://tfhub.dev/...)